mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

-# MySQL Monitor
+# MariaDB Monitor

+Up until MariaDB MaxScale 2.2.0, this monitor was called _MySQL Monitor_.

 ## Overview

-The MySQL Monitor is a monitoring module for MaxScale that monitors a Master-Slave replication cluster.
+The MariaDB Monitor is a monitoring module for MaxScale that monitors a Master-Slave replication cluster.
 It assigns master and slave roles inside MaxScale according to the actual replication tree in the cluster.

 ## Configuration

 A minimal configuration for a  monitor requires a set of servers for monitoring and a username and a password to connect to these servers.

 ```
-[MySQL Monitor]
+[MyMonitor]
 type=monitor
-module=mysqlmon
+module=mariadbmon
 servers=server1,server2,server3
 user=myuser
 passwd=mypwd

 ```
+Note that from MaxScale 2.2.1 onwards, the module name is `mariadbmon`; up until MaxScale 2.2.0 it was `mysqlmon`.
+The name `mysqlmon` has been deprecated but can still be used, although it will cause a warning to be logged.

 The user requires the REPLICATION CLIENT privilege to successfully monitor the state of the servers.

 ```
 MariaDB [(none)]> grant replication client on *.* to 'maxscale'@'maxscalehost';